fortify/fcli/fcli-usage.md

 title: Fortify CLI (fcli) Installation & Usage
 nav:
   - title: FCLI Installation & Usage
-    permalink:
+    permalink: #
   - title: Installation
-    permalink: installation
+    permalink: #installation
   - title: Command Structure
-    permalink: command-structure
+    permalink: #command-structure
   - title: Session Management
-    permalink: session-management
+    permalink: #session-management
   - title: Environment Variables
-    permalink: environment-variables
+    permalink: #environment-variables
   - title: Fcli Variables
-    permalink: fcli-variables
+    permalink: #fcli-variables
 ---

 # Fortify CLI (fcli) Installation & Usage
 The fcli utility can be used to interact with various Fortify products, like FoD, SSC, ScanCentral SAST and ScanCentral DAST.
 This document describes installation and general usage of fcli.
-For a full listing of fcli commands and corresponding command line options, please see the man-pages corresponding to the fcli version that you are using, as listed in the [fcli introduction]({% post_url 2022-06-01-intro %}).
+For a full listing of fcli commands and corresponding command line options, please see the man-pages corresponding to the fcli version that you are using, as listed in the [Manual Pages](#manual-pages) section.

 ## Installation